Anna Lee: Personal life

 Lee married director Robert Stevenson, in 1933 and moved to Hollywood in 1939.
 They had two daughters, Venetia and Caroline.
 Venetia Stevenson, a former actress, was married to Don Everly of the Everly Brothers and has three children, Edan, Erin, and Stacy.
 Lee and Stevenson divorced in March 1944, with Venetia and Caroline electing to live with their father.
-Lee met her second husband, George Stafford, as the pilot of the plane on her USO tour during the Second World War.
+Lee met her second husband, George Stafford, the pilot of the plane on her USO tour during the Second World War.
 They married on 8 June 1944, and had three sons, John, Stephen and Tim Stafford.

 Tim Stafford is an actor under the stage name of Jeffrey Byron.
 Lee and Stafford divorced in 1964.
 Her final marriage was to novelist Robert Nathan (The Bishop's Wife, Portrait of Jennie), on 5 April 1970, and ended at his death in 1985.

 Lee became a naturalised US citizen under the name Joanna Boniface Stafford (#123624) on 6 April 1945; certificate issued 8 June 1945 (#6183889, Los Angeles, California).

 In the 1930s, Lee occupied a house at 49 Bankside in London; she was later interviewed by writer Gillian Tindall for a book written about the address, The House by the Thames, released in 2006.
-Since built in 1710, the house had served as a home for coal merchants, an office, a boarding house, a hangout for derelicts, and a private residence in the 1900s.
+Built in 1710, the house has served as a home for coal merchants, an office, a boarding house, a hangout for derelicts, and a private residence in the 1900s.
 The house is listed in tour guides as a famous residence and has been variously claimed as possibly being home to Christopher Wren during the construction of St. Paul's Cathedral.

 In 1981, a car accident left her paralysed from the waist down.

 Lee was a staunch Conservative and stated that her views coincided with those of Sir Winston Churchill.